 Best format for CDJ USB

-The Pioneer CDJ machines support three types of file system formats:
+The Pioneer CDJ machines support four types of file system formats:

 • Microsoft FAT